 CURRENT ROUTE CONSTRUCTION

-Summer road construction season is in full force, and there are projects affecting sections of each route of the 2017 Summit Challenge.
-We are in regular contact with construction representatives from the state, counties and municipalities that are affected.
-In some cases, construction is projected to be completed before the Summit Challenge (SR-248 between US 40 and Kamas).
-In some cases the contractor understands our needs and will be taking the day off on August 26 to accommodate our riders (SR-32).
+Summer road construction season is in full force, and there may be projects affecting sections of the 2019 Summit Challenge.
 Road construction happens, and we will monitor and adjust as needed to ensure a safe and enjoyable route.

 All Rest Stop Locations throughout the course will have water, energy drinks, fruit and various snacks.